Mummies of the World: The Exhibition

 Do I need a reservation?

 Tickets are sold for a specific date and time.
 You can purchase your tickets online by clicking the button on the page above, titled ’Buy Tickets’.
 This will ensure your time slot is held to enter the exhibition.
-You will need General Reservation tickets as well, which can be added for free on the ticketing website.

 Otherwise you can buy tickets at the museum box office for the next available time period once you arrive.
 There are often sold out situations or capacity limitations and you may need to wait for your admission time if you do not plan ahead.